Dual-species Bose-Einstein condensates of $^{7}$Li and $^{133}$Cs

+As for the impact of miscibility on our proposed experiments, we anticipate its influence on the study of Efimov physics to be minimal since Efimov measurements are typically conducted above the BEC transitions.
+In our system, the formation of a Cs BEC generates a high-density region at the trap center, which consequently repels Li atoms from this area.
+By keeping Cs just above quantum degeneracy, we can enhance the spatial overlap of the two species.
+Therefore, within the context of polaron experiments, it seems more advantageous to study Bose polarons with heavier impurities rather than lighter ones.
+The Li-Cs Feshbach resonance at 732 G could potentially be used for this type of study.
+Finally, while the immiscible phase of the dual-species BEC could possibly decrease the conversion rate of Li-Cs Feshbach molecules, the extent of this impact warrants further investigation.

 The evaporation of Li and Cs after merging takes place within a trap that integrates the effects of multiple components.
-These include the 1550-nm trap, the 780-nm beam, the field gradient, and the gravitational pull.
-To accurately model the trap, it's necessary to account for each of these elements.
+These include the 1550-nm trap, the 780-nm beam, the magnetic-field gradient, and the gravitational pull.
+To accurately model the trap, it is necessary to account for each of these elements.